eed3si9n/gigahorse/docs/01-concepts.md

 `Gigahorse` is a helper object to create many useful things.

+- For Apache HTTP backend, use `gigahorse.support.apachehttp.Gigahorse`
+- For AHC backend, use `gigahorse.support.asynchttpclient.Gigahorse`.
 - For OkHttp backend, use `gigahorse.support.okhttp.Gigahorse`.
-- For AHC backend, use `gigahorse.support.asynchttpclient.Gigahorse`.
 - For Akka HTTP backend, `gigahorse.support.akkahttp.Gigahorse`.

 ### HttpClient